Gsunshine/Gsunshine.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a CS Ph.D. student at CMU, advised by [Zico Kolter](https://zicokolter.com/).
+I'm a CS Ph.D. student at CMU advised by [Zico Kolter](https://zicokolter.com/).
+Previously, I was a research assistant at Peking University, advised by [Zhouchen Lin](https://zhouchenlin.github.io/).
+I also had a wonderful summer at Meta Reality Labs with [Shaojie Bai](https://scholar.google.com/citations?user=DLVP3PcAAAAJ&hl=en) working on generative avatar encoding.

 I am an enthusiast of dynamics, recognizing, understanding, and developing dynamics that self-organize complex systems.

 Research
 ---------

-I have eclectic interests in machine learning and deep learning, especially the dynamics in deep learning and the dynamics of deep learning.
-I believe that structured decomposition is key to understanding the emergence of intelligence, which can be elegantly achieved by dynamics.
+I have eclectic interests in machine learning and deep learning, especially when combined with dynamics.
+I believe that structured decomposition (perception) and reconstruction (generation) are key to understanding the emergence of general intelligence, which dynamics can elegantly achieve.

-- For the dynamics in deep learning, I study dynamical systems as the construction method and learning principle in neural networks.
+- Regarding the "forward" pass, I study dynamical systems as the construction method and learning principle in neural networks.
-  - This is the "forward" pass.
-- For the dynamics of deep learning, I pursue a better understanding of neural network training dynamics.
+- Regarding the "backward" pass, I pursue a better understanding of neural network training dynamics.
 I am fascinated by their landscape.
-A strong belief drives me to investigate the interaction between data/environment, model, and learning dynamics.
+A strong belief drives me to investigate the interaction between data/env, model, and learning dynamics.
-  - This is the "backward" pass.

 I am also interested in modeling and understanding nature through dynamics.
 The only constant is change.
 The invariance under change is truth. :D